jackp/node-template/README.md

 node-template
 =============

-Template for starting a new website using express 3.0, mongoose, socket.io
+Template for starting a new website using express 3.0, mongoose, socket.io, bootstrap